Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Take anti-inflammatories, for example.
 This well-established class of compounds theoretically encompasses any substances that stop the process of inflammation.
 Simple enough, right?
 However, some anti-inflammatory compounds, such as capsaicin from hot chilis, actually work by first causing inflammation.

 This seems contradictory, and to some extent it is, but these compounds have a deeper effect on the complex human body.
-By causing inflammation, we can actually trigger the body’s own anti-inflammatory response, which overpowers the inflammation caused by the compound — thus reducing overall inflammation.
+By causing inflammation, we can trigger the body’s anti-inflammatory response, which overpowers the inflammation caused by the compound — thus reducing overall inflammation.

 In much the same way, we now have a spectrum of nootropic compounds.
 Some work more directly, such as piracetam and noopept, while others require a response from the body to produce an overall nootropic benefit.